Mercury auto insurance: Overall verdict

 How does Mercury rank?

-Take a look at the table below to see how Mercury compares to a couple of its competitors.
+Take a look at the table below to see how Mercury compares to other regional carriers.

 *The lower a company’s score, the fewer the number of complaints filed with the NAIC.
-A score higher than 1.0 means it had a higher-than-average number of complaints.
+A score higher than 1.0 means it had a higher-than-expected number of complaints for its market share.

 How much is Mercury auto insurance?